hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `equipment() -> List[str] | None`

-Returns a list of cooking equipment needed for provided recipe.
+Returns a list of cooking equipment needed for the provided recipe.

 ```py
 >>> scraper.equipment()